 Additionally, there are several restrictions and suggestions as for what should and shouldn’t be done during each of these periods.

 Rhinoplasty Recovery Tips

-For the patients who chose rhinoplasty surgery for purely aesthetic reasons, the first weeks after procedure may be connected with problems with breathing due to swelling of the newly reshaped nose.
+For the patients who chose rhinoplasty surgery for purely aesthetic reasons, the first weeks after the procedure may be connected with problems with breathing due to swelling of the newly reshaped nose.
 However, the situation is quite different for patients who decided for rhinoplasty due to previous problems with breathing.
 Despite the common swelling time which is needed to pass, you will feel immediately after the procedure an improvement in the way they breathe.
 For improving breathing, turbinate reduction surgery is also commonly performed for those who undergo septoplasty, which is a type of surgery to correct a deviated septum.
 Turbinate reduction itself doesn’t add much to the recovery of rhinoplasty.

 Rhinoplasty Surgery and Scars

 In most of the cases, the scars after rhinoplasty are literally invisible to others since they are placed inside of the nostrils.
 Therefore, they aren’t of concern for potential patients.
 Only sometimes, especially in the case of rhinoplasty aimed at repairing the damage caused by accidents or previous medical conditions, rhinoplasty surgery may be of such a large scope that it will indeed include external cuts.
 In some cases, the surgeon uses rib cartilage to improve the proportion of the nose, and grafts become visible under the skin and recovery time may get longer.
 In this case, patients should observe their scars.
-If they remain extremely visible or their colour gains intensity throughout the recovery period, it is advised to get an opinion from our specialist.
+If they remain extremely visible or their color gains intensity throughout the recovery period, it is advised to get an opinion from the specialist.

 This content is edited by Flymedi Medical Editors in April 2019.